Joeski88/know-food/README.md

     3. As a Returning Visitor, I want to check the leaderboard and see my position.
         1. At the end of the quiz the score is displayed clearly, there will be a score board for users to compare their scores to others.
+This will be a future feature.

 -   #### Frequent User Goals